-- All students will receive a PCR antigen test upon arrival to campus and prior to moving into their assigned residence hall.
+- All students will receive a rapid COVID-19 test upon arrival to campus and prior to moving into their assigned residence hall.
 Testing will occur during the scheduled move-in dates only.
 A follow-up email about testing will be sent prior to arrival.

 - Students who test positive will have the option to return home if feasible and desired.
 Those who are unable to return home will move into our designated quarantine space where they will remain up to 14 days until assessed by the Campus Nurse to be safe to be released into the Antioch general population.
 See above for the CDC standard of care guidelines for the quarantine process.